PrintersForAnts/MetalBoop/README.md

 ![MetalBoopRender](./imgs/MetalBoop_FinalRender_Both.png)

-**Note: Unfortunately, we did some further improvements in design to reduce CNC costs, therefore MetalBoop is going to be officially launched in _early July 2024_ as we have to perform one more internal testing iteration.
-It is an open source project - CAD files will be available for the public.
+**Note: MetalBoop is going to be officially launched in _early July 2024_ as beta RC1 - first beta version.
+There are also five beta testers that are about to receive kits (within one week) for free and will shortly get more information from them regarding beta RC1.
+MetalBoop is an open source project - CAD files will be available for the public.
 This site is under construction - new content is added daily.
 BOM is already available as you may need to get certain items ahead such as MGW7C rail.**

 ## 1. Introduction